Jane Anderson (journalist): Early life and career

-Falangist supporter
+Franco supporter

 The Spanish Civil War (1936–1939) broke out on July 18, 1936, and Anderson covered the struggle for the London Daily Mail, reporting from the Nationalist side.
 On September 13, 1936, she was captured and imprisoned by the Republican side, held as a fascist spy, and tortured.
 However, in October 1936, Anderson's release was secured by the intervention of U.S. Secretary of State Cordell Hull and the U.S. State Department assisted her return to the United States.
 Her experiences in Spain moved her political allegiance to the far right.
-She wrote and lectured on the Spanish Civil War to promote the Nationalist cause of Francisco Franco, who eventually won the war with German and Italian military assistance.
+She wrote and lectured on the Spanish Civil War to promote the cause of Francisco Franco, who eventually won the war with German and Italian military assistance.

 She returned to Spain in 1938, worked for the Falangist Spanish Ministry of Propaganda, and came to the attention of the Reichs-Rundfunk-Gesellschaft, the German state radio, which offered her a post in Berlin in 1940.